-Problem: Sprinkler head sunken into the ground, not fully popping up

-Fix: Install a new riser to raise the sprinkler head to be even with the grade of the soil.
+Problem: Sprinkler head sunken into the ground, not fully popping up Fix: Install a new riser to raise the sprinkler head to be even with the grade of the soil.

-Problem: Sprinkler heads creating a cloud of mist

-Fix: This is usually caused by too much pressure.
+Problem: Sprinkler heads creating a cloud of mist Fix: This is usually caused by too much pressure.
 Consider installing a pressure regulator at the meter or valve or changing to pressure regulating heads.

-Problem: Area along road, driveway or sidewalk stays too dry

-Fix: Correct poor distribution pattern by adjusting the throw pattern of the nozzle or replace it with correct pattern nozzle.
-Utilize the "Cycle and Soak" method.
-Correct poor quality or heavily compacted soil by aerating the lawn area and adding 1⁄4-1⁄2 inches of sifted compost.
+Problem: Area along road, driveway or sidewalk stays too dry Fix: Correct poor distribution pattern by adjusting the throw pattern of the nozzle or replace it with correct pattern nozzle.
+Utilize the "Cycle and Soak" Method.
+Aerate the soil and add 1⁄4 -1⁄2 inches of sifted compost.
 The best alternative for this area may be to hand-water or utilize a soaker hose.

-Problem: Runoff occurs before adequate water applied

-Fix.
-Use the "Cycle and Soak" Method.
-On your sprinkler system controller, set the station to run for two or three short intervals instead of one longer cycle.
+Problem: Runoff occurs before adequate water applied Fix: Use the "Cycle and Soak" Method.
+On your irrigation controller, set the station to run for two or three short intervals instead of one longer cycle.